Color Theory Basics: The Essential Guide for Designers

 What is the difference between RGB and CMYK?

-RGB is an additive color model for digital screens using Red, Green, and Blue light.
-CMYK is a subtractive model for print using Cyan, Magenta, Yellow, and Black ink.
-Colors designed in RGB may not reproduce accurately in CMYK.
+RGB is for digital screens using Red, Green, and Blue light.
+CMYK is for print using Cyan, Magenta, Yellow, and Black ink.
+Colors designed in RGB may not look the same in CMYK.

 What are complementary colors?

 Complementary colors sit opposite each other on the color wheel (like Blue and Orange).
-They create maximum contrast and visual energy, making them ideal for CTAs, focal points, and promotional elements.
+They create maximum contrast, making them ideal for CTAs and focal points.